dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-middleware/en/2025-07-08-about-laravel-middleware-en.md

 This confirms that the middleware registered with the alias was executed properly.

-Laravel’s default middleware already comes with predefined aliases.
+Laravel's default middleware already comes with predefined aliases.
 You can find the list on the [official documentation](https://laravel.com/docs/11.x/middleware#middleware-aliases).

 ## Middleware Parameters